lukascechovic/watercooling/research info gathered/README.md

 ***Answer 3:*** Hi Lukas​, I am sorry but it isn´t possible to use multiple Outs on the products. **It isn´t also recommended to make a parallel loop.
 If you want two different loops, you will need two pumps and reservoirs.
 **

+**Alphacool Forums**

+***Question 1:***

+Hello guys,

+looking for advices to optimize watercooling build for 3d printer and choose rigth components.

+Setting:
+-> 500wats TDP max
+-> Aluminium cooling blocks on components
+-> M5 and M6 threads on aluminium blocks = fittings only for 4/2.5 and 6/4 mm tubing (OD/ID) (one moving component (printihead) needs to stay on 4/2.5 tubing due to moving restrictions and weigth)
+-> length of tubing max 10meters (7 components around the machine) -> difference between highest and lowest point on machine is 0.5m -> No hard space restrictions for radiator and pump (but more compact and visually pleasing solution is preffered) -> prefered silent (low/no vibration operation)

+Concerns:
+-> choosing rigth pump for length of the loop and tubing diametters -> choosing big enough radiator for the TDP (aluminium one due to alu blocks on components) -> topogy of the cooling (atleast two loops ? - one for 4/2.5 tubing and one for 6/4 tubing)

+So far I was thinking about:
+Radiator: Alphacool ES Aluminium 360 mm T27
+Fans: Yate Loon D12SH-12 with plug (2200rpm) ( 120x120x25mm )
+Pump: ??
+Topology: two loops

+Thanks for ideas!!

+PS: Some alphacool water pumps have this statement in description "Please use only in conjunction with clear transparent water cooling fluids.
+The particles and additives in Pastel liquids can clog and permanently damage water cooling products such as radiators, pumps, coolers and hoses.".
+I cant use any color premixed collants with this items or it is some special kind of colored coolants liquids and apply only for "pastels ones"?

 *issue 0: Starting with budget Mellow watercooling kit*

 *issue 1: Galvanic corrosion, active passive stainless steel*